hMatoba/piexifjs/docs/developer.rst

     npm install

-Source codes are in "src".
+Source codes are in "./src".

+Codes are written in TypeScript.
 Transpile with below comand.

 ::